mohammadIbrahim97/Learn_Cpp_From-A_To_Z/README.md

 * Functions with call-by-value and call-by-reference
 * Integration of standard C/C++ libraries

-##   Timeframe

-Attendance is mandatory for the labs. [cite: 1]

-Lab 1 is due by the 3rd lab session.
-Therefore, there are 2 weeks of processing time available. [cite: 2]

-The acceptance will be done by the lab staff. [cite: 3]

-Successful acceptance during the lab time is necessary for the issuing of the lab certificate. [cite: 3]

-The task should be completed in a team of max.
-2 people or, if necessary, alone. [cite: 4]

 ##   Task Description

 1. Use a compiler environment of your choice and create a new C++ project in an IDE of your choice with the following files: